deepminer142/logistic_growth/README.md

 - Logistic Growth Prediction: **N = 5.979 x 10<sup>10</sup>**

 ### Comparison
-- The exponential growth model predicts (N = 4.37 x 10<sup>24</sup>) an greater population size, exceeding the carrying capacity (N = 5.979 x 10<sup>10</sup>)
-- However, the logistic growth model accounts for resource limitations.
-- Therefore, the population stabilizes (N = 5.979 x 10<sup>10</sup>) which is much more realistic.
-- Comapring the two models highlights that an exponential model is not realistic to an enviorment with limited resources, therefore logistic growth is more appropriate in this setting.
+The exponential growth model predicts a population size of N = 4.37 x 10<sup>24</sup>, which greatly exceeds the population sized predicted by the logistic growth model of N = 5.979 x 10<sup>10</sup>).
+This difference arises because the logistic growth model accounts for resource limitations, causing the population to stabilize at its carrying capacity.
+In contrast, the exponential growth model assumes populations grow exponentially indefinitely.
+Comparing the two models highlights that the exponential model is not realistic in an environment with limited resources, making the logistic growth model more appropriate in this context.

 ## Question 3